Toluna-IP/tolunaintegratedpaneldocs/general/common.md

 ## "Tracking" Surveys and the WaveID Property

 A “Tracker” is a series of related surveys.
-Toluna calls each iteration of these Surveys a “Wave”.
+Toluna calls each iteration of these Surveys a “Wave."
 From the Respondent’s perspective, each Wave is experienced like an individual Survey.
 To the Partner, each Wave of a Tracker carries its own “WaveID” but shares a common SurveyID.
 All new partners are opted-in to use WaveID by default.
 WaveID will appear on Invites, Reports, Redirects, and in all Notifications (completion, termination, and surveyClosed).

 ### Benefits of Using WaveID